ej91016/MorphoParse/README.md

 If you use **MorphoParse**, please cite:

-> EJ Huang (2025). *MorphoParse: a script for cleaning and partitioning morphological matrices*.
-GitHub. https://github.com/ej91016/MorphoParse
+> EJ Huang (2025).
+State Space Misspecification in Morphological Phylogenetics: A Pitfall for Models and Parsimony Alike. bioRxiv. https://doi.org/10.1101/2025.04.22.650124
-> (Preprint coming soon)

 ## 🪪 License